jonwright/Id11DataDisk/readme.md

 Why bother?
 A typical short scan is less than 3GB in the new hdf5 format versus 24GB as uncompressed files.
-When debugging you can re-write the fake file headers be restarting the file server and without doing the 24GB of disk writes.
+When debugging you can re-write thousands of fake file headers by restarting the file server and without needing the 24GB of disk writes.

 A few quick google searches have not yet uncovered a professional quality implemention for doing this yet.
 This was written using a trial and error approach, so you should expect to find bugs.
 It appears to be a very difficult problem and there are very good reasons NOT to do this.
-Reading the hdf5 instead would be better.
+Reading the hdf5 files would be better.

 ## What does it do ?

+It turns a real folder into a faked folder which has extra files inside.

 - you select an existing folder on your disk
 - this is renamed to folder_real